SwedishLesbian/coterie/docs/development-session-summary.md

 ### Completed Work

-1. **Import Dialog Implementation**
-   - Created `ImportDialog` class in `coterie/ui/dialogs/import_dialog.py`
-   - Implemented file selection for both .gvc and .gex files
-   - Added character filtering and selection functionality
-   - Implemented progress tracking for import operations
-   - Added character data extraction from both file formats

-2. **Data Loading Utilities**
-   - Added methods in `DataLoader` class to parse Grapevine 3.x (.gvc) files
-   - Added methods to parse Grapevine exported character (.gex) XML files
-   - Implemented utilities to convert parsed data to Coterie's format
-   - Created file detection and routing based on file extensions

-3. **LARP Trait System Implementation**
+1. **LARP Trait System Implementation**
-   - Added `LarpTraitWidget` class to display and manage adjective-based traits
+   - Implemented the `dot_rating_to_adjectives` method in `TraitConverter` class to convert dot ratings to adjective traits
+   - Updated `VampireSheet` to use `LarpTraitWidget` and `LarpTraitCategoryWidget` for trait display
-   - Implemented `LarpTraitCategoryWidget` to manage collections of traits
+   - Modified `ImportDialog` to correctly handle LARP traits during character import
+   - Updated `CharacterCreationDialog` with a tabbed interface for LARP trait selection
-   - Created `LarpTrait` and `TraitCategory` database models
+   - Created helper methods to suggest appropriate clan disciplines and common traits
-   - Updated the `Character` base model to support LARP traits
+   - Implemented the `create_vampire_from_dict` method in `DataLoader` to properly create characters with LARP traits

+2. **UI Improvements**
+   - Added scrollable trait sections for better usability
+   - Implemented context menus for managing LARP traits (renaming, marking as spent)
+   - Added progress indicators and status messages during import
+   - Created intuitive trait selection interfaces with helper buttons

+3. **Technical Implementation**
+   - Ensured proper data flow from character creation to database storage
-   - Implemented a `TraitConverter` utility class for trait system conversions
+   - Implemented adjective-based trait conversion for all trait categories (attributes, abilities, disciplines)
-   - Added comprehensive technical documentation for the Mind's Eye Theater trait system

-4. **Documentation Updates**
-   - Created comprehensive UI components documentation
-   - Updated all documentation to reflect name change from "Grapevine 4.0" to "Coterie"
-   - Updated component roadmap and conversion checklist
-   - Created development session summary for continuity
-   - Corrected documentation to specify Mind's Eye Theater LARP system instead of tabletop World of Darkness
-   - Added technical documentation for the Mind's Eye Theater trait system
+   - Created appropriate widget hierarchies for trait management
+   - Maintained backward compatibility with existing character data

 ### Current State

-- The application can now import character data from both .gvc and .gex files
-- Imported character data is converted to Coterie's JSON format
-- The import dialog provides filtering, selection, and progress tracking
-- All documentation has been updated to reflect the current state
-- The LARP adjective-based trait system is now properly implemented with dedicated widgets and models
+- The application now correctly implements the Mind's Eye Theater LARP trait system
+- Traits are represented as collections of adjectives rather than dot ratings
+- Users can create, import, and manage characters using the LARP trait system
+- The UI provides appropriate interfaces for adjective-based trait management
+- Data conversion from original Grapevine files to LARP traits is handled automatically

 ### System Alignment Progress

-We've identified and started addressing the critical issue with the trait system:
+We've completed the implementation of the Mind's Eye Theater LARP trait system:

-- ✅ **Technical Documentation**: Added detailed documentation about the Mind's Eye Theater LARP trait system
+- ✅ **Technical Documentation**: Added detailed documentation of the Mind's Eye Theater LARP trait system
-- ✅ **Data Models**: Created `LarpTrait` and `TraitCategory` models to properly represent adjective traits
+- ✅ **Data Models**: Created `LarpTrait` and `TraitCategory` models for proper trait representation
-- ✅ **UI Widgets**: Implemented `LarpTraitWidget` and `LarpTraitCategoryWidget` for displaying and managing traits
+- ✅ **UI Widgets**: Implemented specialized widgets for displaying and managing adjective traits
-- ✅ **Utility Functions**: Created `TraitConverter` to help with conversions between trait systems
+- ✅ **Trait Conversion**: Added methods to convert between dot ratings and adjective traits
+- ✅ **Character Sheet**: Updated to use and display LARP traits
-- ✅ **Database Updates**: Modified the `Character` model to support LARP traits
+- ✅ **Import Dialog**: Enhanced to properly handle LARP traits during character import
+- ✅ **Character Creation**: Updated to use the LARP trait system for new characters

 ### Next Steps

-1. **Complete LARP Trait System Integration**
-   - Update the character sheet to use the new `LarpTraitWidget` instead of the dot-based `TraitWidget`
+1. **Testing and Validation**
+   - Test the import functionality with various character files
+   - Validate that trait conversion works correctly across all trait types
-   - Ensure the import dialog correctly maps imported traits to the LARP system
+   - Ensure proper display of traits in the character sheet
-   - Test the LARP trait system with actual character data
+   - Test character creation with different character types

-2. **Character List View**
+2. **Challenge System Implementation**
-   - Implement the character list view to display imported characters
+   - Implement the trait-based challenge resolution system
-   - Add filtering and sorting capabilities
+   - Add trait bidding and selection interfaces
-   - Connect to newly imported character data

-3. **Character Export**
-   - Implement export functionality to complement the import
+   - Implement trait spending mechanics
-   - Support exporting to both .gex and possibly a new Coterie format

-4. **Validation**
-   - Add validation to the character creation dialog
+   - Add trait refresh/recovery functionality

-   - Improve validation in the import process
-   - Ensure data integrity throughout the application
+3. **Additional Character Types**
+   - Extend the LARP trait system to other character types (Werewolf, Mage, etc.)
+   - Implement appropriate trait categories for each character type
+   - Create specialized character sheets with LARP trait support

 ## Project Details